felixjogris/grapheqd/README.md

 ```
 $ ./grapheqd -h
-grapheqd version 5
+grapheqd version 7
 PCM driver: OSS

 Usage:
-grapheqd [-a <address>] [-c <address>] [-d] [-e <program>] [-l <port>]
+grapheqd [-d] [-e <program>] [-l <address[:port]>] [-p <pidfile>]
-         [-p <pid file>] [-r <port>] [-s <soundcard>] [-u <user>]
+         [-r <address[:port]>] [-s <soundcard>] [-u <user>]
 grapheqd -h

-  -a <address>      listen on this address; default: 0.0.0.0
+  -d                     run in foreground, and log to stdout/stderr, do not
-  -c <address>      connect to another grapheqd running at this address on
+                         detach from terminal, do not log to syslog
-                    port 8083 by default (use -r to connect to a different
+  -e <program>           read PCM data from this program's standard output;
-                    port);
+                         the name of the soundcard is passed as first
-                    cannot be used in conjunction with either option -e or -s
+                         commandline parameter to <program>;
-  -d                run in foreground, and log to stdout/stderr, do not detach
+                         if the second commandline parameter is present and
-                    from terminal, do not log to syslog
+                         has a value of "stderr", i.e. if grapheqd has been
-  -e <program>      read PCM data from this program's standard output; the
+                         started with -d, then <program> can write to
-                    name of the soundcard is passed as first commandline
+                         standard error safely;
-                    parameter to <program>; if the second commandline
+                         otherwise, error logging must be done via syslog,
-                    parameter is present and has a value of "stderr", i.e.
+                         e.g. by calling logger;
-                    if grapheqd has been started with -d, then <program> can
+                         cannot be used in conjunction with either option -c
-                    write to standard error safely; otherwise, error logging
+                         or -r
-                    must be done via syslog, e.g. by calling logger;
+  -l <address[:port]>    listen on this address and port; a maximum of 16
-                    cannot be used in conjunction with either option -c or -r
+                         addresses may be specified; port defaults to 8083;
-  -l <port>         listen on this port; default: 8083
+                         default: 0.0.0.0:8083
-  -p <pid file>     daemonize and save pid to this file; no default, pid gets
+  -p <pidfile>           daemonize and save pid to this file; no default, pid
-                    not written to any file unless <pid file> is given
+                         gets not written to any file unless <pidfile> is given
-  -r <port>         connect to a remote grapheqd on this port; requires
+  -r <address[:port]>    connect to another grapheqd running at this address and
-                    parameter -c;
+                         port; <port> defaults to 8083; cannot be used in
-                    cannot be used in conjunction with either option -e or -s
+                         conjunction with either option -e or -s
-  -s <soundcard>    read PCM from this soundcard; default: /dev/dsp0; cannot
+  -s <soundcard>         read PCM from this soundcard; default: /dev/dsp0;
-                    be used in conjunction with either option -c or -r; a
+                         cannot be used in conjunction with option -r; a
                          program given via parameter -e takes precedence
   -u <user>              switch to this user; no default, run as invoking user
   -h                     show this help ;-)

 ```